N3bby/mobiele-toepassingen_karavaan/domain/README.md

 let personMap = service.personMap;
 ```

 ## 6. 4.
-Add a participant to a Trip
+Add a new participant to a Trip

-Ofcourse we want to add participants to this Trip (including ourselves).
+Ofcourse we want to add participants to a Trip (including ourselves).
 This can be done by using the `addNewParticipantToTripById(tripId, firstName, lastName)` facade method.
 All parameters are required.

 The `tripId` is the ID of the Trip you want to add the participant to, the other parameters speak for themselves.